mukulmajmudar/modelle/README.md

 ## Additional Helper Functions
 A few additional helper functions are included in Modelle:
-* `modelle.fetch(options)`: wrapper around window.fetch(options) that parses JSON and text responses and throws exceptions on errors.
+* `Modelle.fetch(options)`: wrapper around window.fetch(options) that parses JSON and text responses and throws exceptions on errors.
-* `modelle.runOnceOnDOM(el, fn)`: Run a function if an element is currently in the DOM or once it is added to the DOM.
+* `Modelle.runOnceOnDOM(el, fn)`: Run a function if an element is currently in the DOM or once it is added to the DOM.
-* `modelle.htmlToElement(html)`: Convert an HTML string into an HTML element.
+* `Modelle.htmlToElement(html)`: Convert an HTML string into an HTML element.
-* `modelle.htmlToElements(html)`: Convert an HTML string into multiple HTML elements.
+* `Modelle.htmlToElements(html)`: Convert an HTML string into multiple HTML elements.